 The Jennings Electronic Industries ‘pedal foot control’ units were built with the conventional ‘treadle’ enclosure, as had previously been used by many manufacturers around the world (including JMI) for volume control and for wah-wah effects.
-The JEI ‘pedal foot control’ series comprised a volume pedal, a wah-wah pedal, and also a fuzz pedal.
-Instead of the grey (and occasionally gold) colour schemes on the rotary pedals, this new series of Jennings effects were painted in a copper Hammerite finish.
+The JEI ‘pedal foot control’ series comprised a volume pedal (VC.1), a wah-wah pedal (WP.1), and also a fuzz pedal (FP.1).

-The Jennings effects pedals with the rotary foot-operated potentiometer had been in production since 1968, and were advertised regularly, but the ‘rotary’ series was eventually absent from the JEI catalogue & price list of 1973.
-The three newer JEI pedals with the treadle controls were, however, still pictured and listed, and apparently this pedal (or ‘treadle’) series replaced the ‘rotary’ series.
+The Jennings effects pedals with the rotary foot-operated potentiometer had been in production since 1968, and were advertised regularly, but the ‘rotary’ series appears to have been discontinued by the time that the JEI catalogue & price list of 1973 was published.
+The newer JEI ‘pedal control’ models were still pictured and listed, which suggests that the Jennings pedals with the conventional treadles eventually replaced the ‘rotary’ series.

 The JEI treadle-style pedals were, however, probably only built for an extremely limited period.
 Of the three different ‘pedal foot control’ models, only a single exemplar of one model of the series is known to survive.
 The JEI ‘pedal control’ Fuzz, pictured above, features identical circuitry to the ‘rotary control’ Fuzz, and functions in exactly the same way, other than that the volume of the fuzz is controlled by the treadle, rather than by a rotary potentiometer.